tradecloud/tradecloud-docs-api-v2/api/rules.md

 Only send an **order** or **order response** that either **is new** or **has an actual change**

-### Never send all orders or responses periodically
+### Never resend all orders or responses periodically

-Never resend **all** or **all active** orders or responses periodically.
+Never *re*send **all** or **all active** orders, responses, dispatch advices or forecasts periodically.

+Resending all orders, responses, dispatch advices or forecasts periodically will result in processing delays and excessive network, server and storage resource usage.

 ### The order or order response should only contain new or changed lines

 The order or order response should only contain **order lines** that are **new or changed**.
 Sending an unchanged order line could trigger an unexpected line status change in Tradecloud.

-### Arrays are limited to 100 objects.
+### Arrays are limited to 100 objects

-The TOTAL number of objects is default limited to 100 objects per collection.
+The TOTAL number of objects is limited to 100 objects per collection by default.

 Examples are:

-- 100 documents per order in total
+- 100 documents in total per order
-- 100 documents per order line in total
+- 100 documents in total per order line
 - 100 delivery lines per delivery schedule
 - 100 delivery lines per delivery history

 Exceptions are:

-- 500 lines per order in total
+- 500 lines in total per order
-- 500 lines per shipment in total
+- 500 lines in total per shipment
-- 500 lines per supplier forecast in total
+- 500 lines in total per supplier forecast

 ## Orders and lines